- The 11 Lowest Sodium Choices in Taco Bell – For Every Diet - November 15, 2023

-Yes it has fibre, but the biggest contributor to avocado calories is fat and, while that can lead to some digestive issues, fat isn’t a normal gas trigger – but, then I checked the advice from the guru’s at Australia’s Monash University that I turn to first when writing these posts and discovered exactly why avocado might cause gas and bloating.
+Yes, it has fibre, but the biggest contributor to avocado calories is fat and, while that can lead to some digestive issues, fat isn’t a normal gas trigger – but, then I checked the advice from the gurus at Australia’s Monash University that I turn to first when writing these posts and discovered exactly why avocado might cause gas and bloating.
 So, let’s get into the reasons…

 Reasons Why Avocado May Cause Bloating

-Bloating is caused when gas builds up in the intestine – and for that you can thank the bugs in your gut that help you digest foods.
+Bloating is caused when gas builds up in the intestine – and for that, you can thank the bugs in your gut that help you digest foods.
 As they do this, they create gas – which can lead to bloating.

 Pretty much any food can lead to gas, but, it’s true that some have characteristics that make them more likely to trigger the issue.
-There are a lot of these (We covered 11 in this post on why bloating can happen after eating) – and here’s what the main ones are for avocado.
+There are a lot of these (We covered 11 in this post on why bloating can happen after eating) – and here’s what the main ones are for avocados.

 Avocado Has FODMAPs

 If that acronym is new to you, FODMAPs are basically types of sugar found in many, many different foods.
-They can’t be digested by our body, and while they hang around the system waiting to be passed out they provide a food for the bacteria that lives in our gut – and, as the little fellas feast, they produce gas.
+They can’t be digested by our body, and while they hang around the system waiting to be passed out they provide food for the bacteria that live in our gut – and, as the little fellas feast, they produce gas.

-This happens in everyone, but some people produce more gas, or are more sensitive to the feelings created by the gas than others – leading to bloating, wind and sometimes gut pain and cramping.
-Yes all the symptoms of irritable bowel syndrome.
+This happens in everyone, but some people produce more gas or are more sensitive to the feelings created by the gas than others – leading to bloating, wind and sometimes gut pain and cramping.
+Yes, all the symptoms of irritable bowel syndrome.